Keeping Your Adult Dog Fit And Healthy: Exercise Tips

 Adding Variety to Walking Routes

 To keep your dog engaged and excited about their walks, switch up your walking routes regularly.
-Exploring new neighborhoods, parks, and provides new smells, sights, and experiences for your dog.
+Exploring new neighborhoods, parks, and trails provides new smells, sights, and experiences for your dog.
 This not only increases mental stimulation but also makes walks more enjoyable for both of you.
 Just be sure to choose routes that are safe and suitable for your dog's exercise needs.

 Interactive Play and Games